 \end{itemize}

-Our work establishes a robust framework for future cosmological analyses utilizing strongly lensed SNe, particularly SN Requiem and its Encore.
-An approved \jwst\ program (Proposal ID 8799, PIs: Suyu, Pierel) will acquire additional NIRCam imaging of this cluster, providing a template image of the giant arcs after images 1a, 1b and 1c fade.
-These images are expected to improve the photometric measurements of the SN Encore multiple images through difference imaging.
-Furthermore, an approved \hst\ program (Proposal ID 18069, PIs: Pierel, Suyu) will monitor this cluster to catch the SN Requiem reappearance that will yield a time delay of $\tdaRequiem$ with $\sim1\%$ precision (given the long delay).
-These future observations will reduce the time-delay uncertainties, and increase the precision of future $H_0$ measurements from this unique system with two lensed SNe.
+Our work establishes a robust framework for future cosmological analyses utilizing strongly lensed SNe, particularly SN Requiem and SN Encore.
+An approved \jwst\ program (Proposal ID 8799, PIs: Suyu, Pierel) will acquire additional NIRCam imaging of this cluster, providing a template image of the giant arcs after images 1a, 1b, and 1c fade.
+These images are expected to improve the photometric measurements of SN Encore multiple images through difference imaging.
+Furthermore, an approved \hst\ program (Proposal ID 18069, PIs: Pierel, Suyu) will monitor this cluster to catch the SN Requiem reappearance, yielding a time delay $\tdaRequiem$ with $\sim1\%$ precision (given the long delay).
+These future observations will reduce time-delay uncertainties and increase the precision of future $H_0$ measurements from this unique system with two lensed SNe.